The Ugly Truth About How Dry Shampoo Works and Why Natural Shampoo is Better

 The same goes for natural conditioner, pick the correct formula that suits your hair type.
 Feel free to mix and match between the hair care collections.
 Once you’ve gently squeezed out the excess water in hair after shampooing, apply a generous amount of conditioner to the strands, avoiding your roots and base of your scalp.
 This will help prevent oily roots.

-If you’re still wondering why it’s worth switching to natural hair care products, let us break you down on the amazing ingredients in our natural hair care formulas.
+If you’re still wondering why it’s worth switching to natural hair care products, let us break down for you the amazing ingredients in our natural hair care formulas.
 Trade in icky ingredients for lush botanicals and herbs that pack a potent punch of nourishing vitamins and minerals.
-You’ll be well on your way to 2018 hair goals in no time.
+You’ll be well on your way to your ultimate hair goals in no time.

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.